lcthomas/gss202f21/course-calendar.md

     * Other ways to watch:
         * Free but somewhat crap quality archive.org version.
 Find this by Googling "the watermelon woman archive.org".
 It should be the first result that comes up (hosted by archive.org).
         * If you have a way to play a DVD (!), there is a DVD of this film available at our library.
 You can find it by searching for "The Watermelon Woman" on [UM Library homepage](https://www.library.miami.edu/).
-        * If you subscribe to Amazon Prime, Showtime (or Showtime via Hulu), you can watch *The Watermelon Woman* there (Google "watch The Watermelon Woman online").
+        * If you subscribe to Amazon Prime or Showtime (or Showtime via Hulu), you can watch *The Watermelon Woman* there (Google "watch The Watermelon Woman online").
         * You can find other (paid) streaming options online via this page: <https://www.justwatch.com/us/movie/the-watermelon-woman>

 Thursday, September 23